 - ¼ cup cooking cream

-- 1 tbsp ghee can also be replaced with butter or vegetable oil
+- 1 tbsp ghee (or butter or vegetable oil)

 - 3 tbsp chopped coriander